-The Master of Public Administration (MPA) offers you the knowledge required to handle the difficult administrative environment that is government service today.
+The Master of Public Administration (MPA) offers you the knowledge often required to handle the difficult administrative environment that is government service today.
 This online degree program is ideal if you are currently in public management or public service, or are looking to enter this field from a different discipline.
-Your classmates will bring their own wealth of knowledge from many fields, and through the use of case studies, facilitated discussion, and other exercises, we build on this shared experience to produce a new generation of administrators ready to serve the public.
+Your classmates will bring their own wealth of knowledge from many fields, and through the use of case studies, facilitated discussion, and other exercises, we build on this shared experience.
 This MPA degree promotes the core values of service, ethics, knowledge, competence, and diversity.
 Working across silos, networking among and between agencies and stakeholders, and strategically addressing the issues at hand is a fundamental theme of this online master's program.
 The culminating goal is to teach you how to competently tackle hard questions, creatively solve them, and communicate your solutions through diverse public, private, and nonprofit networks.